Breast cancer: Men

 Breast cancer is relatively uncommon in men, but it can occur.
 Typically, a breast tumor appears as a lump in the breast.
 Men who develop gynecomastia (enlargement of the breast tissue due to hormone imbalance) are at increased risk, as are men with disease-associated variations in the BRCA2 gene, high exposure to estrogens, or men with Klinefelter syndrome (who have two copies of the X chromosome, and naturally high estrogen levels).
 Treatment typically involves surgery, followed by radiation if needed.
-Around 90% men's tumors are ER-positive, and are treated with endocrine therapy, typically tamoxifen.
-The disease course and prognosis is similar to that in women of similar age with similar disease characteristics.
+Around 90% men's tumors are ER-positive and are treated with endocrine therapy, typically tamoxifen.
+The disease course and prognosis are similar to those in women of similar age with similar disease characteristics.

 Pregnant women

-Diagnosing breast cancer in pregnant women is often delayed as symptoms can be masked by pregnancy-related breast changes.
+Diagnosing breast cancer in pregnant women is often delayed, as symptoms can be masked by pregnancy-related breast changes.
 The diagnostic path is the same as in non-pregnant women, except that radiography of the abdomen is avoided.
-Chemotherapy is avoided during the first trimester, but can be safely administered through the rest of the pregnancy term. anti-HER2 treatments and endocrine therapies are delayed until after delivery.
+Chemotherapy is avoided during the first trimester, but can be safely administered through the rest of the pregnancy term.
+Anti-HER2 treatments and endocrine therapies are delayed until after delivery.
 These treatments given after delivery can cross into the breast milk, and so breast feeding is generally not possible.
-The prognosis for pregnant women with breast cancer is similar to non-pregnant women of similar age.
+The prognosis for pregnant women with breast cancer is similar to that of non-pregnant women of similar age.